-- (a) No total downstream flows in excess of 20 mgd shall be required. - (b) If useable storage in South Fork Rivanna Reservoir has been exhausted (i.e., the water level is at or below the lowest operable water supply intake), then total downstream flow past South Fork Rivanna Reservoir shall be whatever volume of water enters that intake unless or until the total downstream flow past South Fork Rivanna Reservoir equals or exceeds 1.3 mgd. - iii.
-If total useable storage available to the Urban Water System is less than 1.36 billion gallons [1.0 billion gallons], total downstream flow past South Fork Rivanna Reservoir must be at least 30% of the natural inflow or 1.3 mgd, whichever is greater, subject to the following exceptions: - (a) No total downstream flows in excess of 20 mgd shall be required. - (b) If useable storage in South Fork Rivanna Reservoir has been exhausted (i.e., the water level is at or below the lowest operable water supply intake), then total downstream flow past South Fork Rivanna Reservoir shall be whatever volume of water enters that intake unless or until the total downstream flow past South Fork Rivanna Reservoir equals or exceeds 1.3 mgd. - b.
-From Sugar Hollow Reservoir: - i.
+- (b) If useable storage in South Fork Rivanna Reservoir has been exhausted (i.e., the water level is at or below the lowest operable water supply intake), then total downstream flow past South Fork Rivanna Reservoir shall be whatever volume of water enters that intake unless or until the total downstream flow past South Fork Rivanna Reservoir equals or exceeds 1.3 mgd. - iii.
+If total useable storage available to the Urban Water System is less than 1.36 billion gallons [1.0 billion gallons], total downstream flow past South Fork Rivanna Reservoir must be at least 30% of the natural inflow or 1.3 mgd, whichever is greater, subject to the following exceptions: - (a) No total downstream flows in excess of 20 mgd shall be required. - (b) If useable storage in South Fork Rivanna Reservoir has been exhausted (i.e., the water level is at or below the lowest operable water supply intake), then total downstream flow past South Fork Rivanna Reservoir shall be whatever volume of water enters that intake unless or until the total downstream flow past South Fork Rivanna Reservoir equals or exceeds 1.3 mgd.

+b.
+From Sugar Hollow Reservoir:

+- i.
 When the water level at Sugar Hollow Reservoir is at or above the spillway elevation of 975 feet, Sugar Hollow Reservoir will be spilling water on a daily basis and no additional total downstream flow is required. - ii.
-When the water level at Sugar Hollow Reservoir is below the spillway elevation of 975 feet. - (a) If the water level in Sugar Hollow Reservoir is above the lowest operable water intake total downstream flow past Sugar Hollow Reservoir must be at least 90% of the natural inflow to Sugar Hollow Reservoir; or 10 mgd, whichever is less. - (b) If the water level in Sugar Hollow Reservoir is not above the lowest operable water intake, RWSA must fully open the total downstream flow control device supplied from the lowest operable water intake and leave it in the fully open position until the water level in Sugar Hollow Reservoir is again higher than the lowest water intake.
+When the water level at Sugar Hollow Reservoir is below the spillway elevation of 975 feet. - (a) If the water level in Sugar Hollow Reservoir is above the lowest operable water intake total downstream flow past Sugar Hollow Reservoir must be at least 90% of the natural inflow to Sugar Hollow Reservoir; or 10 mgd, whichever is less. - (b) If the water level in Sugar Hollow Reservoir is not above the lowest operable water intake, RWSA must fully open the total downstream flow control device supplied from the lowest operable water intake and leave it in the fully open position until the water level in Sugar Hollow Reservoir is again higher than the lowest water intake. - c.
+From Ragged Mountain Reservoir: the permittee must provide a total downstream flow past the dam of at least 23,800 gallons per day. - 6.
+Monitoring and Reporting of instream flows:

-VWP Individual Permit No. 06-1574, Minor Modification No. 2 Part I - Special Conditions Page 14 of 35
+VWP Individual Permit No. 06-1574, Minor Modification No. 3 Part I - Special Conditions Page 14 of 35